Nærbø: Nærbø Motorfestival

 Nærbø is the only place in Norway which hosts an annual Formula 3 race.
 The race takes place on the streets of the village centre.
 The track is approximately 1200 m long and ranges from 6 to 8 m in width.
 The festival started in 1997 and has been a popular event ever since, attracting people from all over the country.
 Speeds in excess of 200 km/h has been reached on several occasions.
 The event has been referred to by the locals as a miniature version of the Monte Carlo Grand Prix.

 In 2006, one of the Formula 3 cars came crashing over one of the concrete guard blocks lining the outer perimeter of the track and smashed into the crowd, killing a 16-year-old spectator.
 Many feared that this would be the end of the event, but stricter security measures have been introduced and approvals have been granted for future festivals.
+The festival however has never (as of 2025) been resumed.

 Sport

 Sport is very popular in Nærbø, and the village has top of the range sports facilities.
 The village boasts two indoor handball fields, one ice hockey rink, a swimming pool, and several outdoor football pitches.
 In 1993, the sports administration centre in Loen burnt down to the ground, and an effort to rebuild it was immediately undertaken.
 The rebuilding process was mainly achieved by voluntary work by the local population, commonly known as dugnad.
 More than 850 locals were involved in the building process and almost 15,000 working hours were invested to achieve this goal.
 Two years later, the new administration centre was finally inaugurated.

+The Idrettslunden staged significant motorcycle speedway events, when it held a qualifying round of the Speedway World Team Cup in 1972 and hosted the final of the Norwegian Individual Speedway Championship in 1974, 1976, 1978 and 1980.